 In the United States, campaign finance laws at the federal level and in many states govern the use of corporate funds in the election process.
 WALPAC is funded solely with voluntary contributions from eligible associates and provides associates an opportunity to join together and participate in the political process.

-WALPAC Contributions: Through WALPAC, associate contributions help elect lawmakers on both sides of the aisle—at the federal level and in certain states—to enable support of issues critical to the interests of our customers, associates, suppliers, communities and shareholders.
-In the most recent full election cycle (2019-2020), WALPAC’s federal donations were nearly evenly split, with 50.2% going to Republicans and 49.8% going to Democrats.
-WALPAC also makes contributions in 19 states where it is permissible to use federal PAC dollars.
-Contributions to state and federal candidates and committees are made considering a wide range of criteria such as voting records, Congressional leadership positions, committee membership and legislative activity.
-WALPAC’s campaign contributions to elected officials are not an endorsement of all their individual beliefs, voting records or comments, and WALPAC may examine candidates’ public statements, social media posts and other communications when making contribution decisions.
+WALPAC Contributions: Through WALPAC, associate contributions help elect lawmakers on both sides of the aisle—at the federal level and in certain states—to enable support of Walmart’s policy priorities and to strengthen relationships.
+In the 2021-2022 election cycle, WALPAC’s federal donations were nearly evenly split, with 52% going to Republicans and 48% going to Democrats.
+WALPAC also made contributions to state-level candidates and committees in 22 states and the District of Columbia in 2022 (where it is permissible to use federal PAC dollars).
+Contributions to state and federal candidates and committees are made considering a wide range of criteria such as voting records, leadership positions, committee membership, and legislative activity.
+WALPAC’s campaign contributions to elected officials are not an endorsement of all their individual beliefs, voting records or comments, and WALPAC may examine candidates’ public statements, social media posts, and other communications when making contribution decisions.

-WALPAC Governance: WALPAC’s activities are governed by the WALPAC Advisory Board comprising Walmart Inc. officers and senior management.
-The WALPAC Board sets the overall budget for a calendar year, and WALPAC senior management determines how to disburse WALPAC funds according to criteria set in the budgeting process.
-WALPAC reexamines and adjusts its overall strategy at the end of each election cycle.
+WALPAC Governance: WALPAC’s activities are governed by the WALPAC Advisory Board, comprising Walmart Inc. officers and senior management.
+This Board sets the overall budget each calendar year, and reexamines and adjusts the overall WALPAC strategy at the close of each election cycle (every two years).
+WALPAC senior management determines how to disburse annual WALPAC funds in alignment with this strategy.
 In accordance with federal election regulations, a report of WALPAC receipts and contributions is disclosed to the Federal Election Commission on a monthly basis.

 Working Through Business Organizations